Book Review: J. D. Payne, Apostolic Church Planting

 The Apostle Paul is undoubtedly one of the greatest missionaries to walk this earth.
 The fruit of his labor is convincing enough!
 I’m sure Paul would suggest that he was simply a vessel.
 And a vessel he was.
 But, what does that mean?
 Some might say he just went wherever the Spirit led him.
 I might add, we should always be obedient to the direction the Spirit guides us in.
 With that being said, Paul did not just sit around and wait for anything supernatural happen.

-In his book The Spontaneous Expansion of the Church Allen argues that the less control we have over the church, the more growth we will see.
-The more freedom we allow the Spirit to work, the more expansion of the Church will happen.
+In his book The Spontaneous Expansion of the Church, Allen argues that the less control we have over the church, the more growth we will see.
+The more freedom we allow the Spirit to work, the more the Church will expand.
 For Allen, no type of organization is important.
-The pre-requisites of a great missionary are: 1) faith and 2) dependence on the Spirit.
+The prerequisites of a great missionary are 1) faith and 2) dependence on the Spirit.

-The Holy Spirit’s influence on Paul’s ministry is not only evident, but also vital.
-It’s the Spirit that called Paul and Barnabas out: “While they were worshiping the Lord and fasting, the Holy Spirit said, “’Set apart for me Barnabas and Saul for the work which I have called them’” (Acts 13:2).
+The Holy Spirit’s influence on Paul’s ministry is evident and vital.
+It’s the Spirit that called Paul and Barnabas out: “While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work which I have called them’” (Acts 13:2).
 And it’s the Holy Spirit who led them where they were to go: “The two of them, sent on their way by the Holy Spirit, went down to Seleucia and sailed from there to Cyprus” (Acts 13:4).
-Just a few chapters latter in the narrative of Acts, Luke again shows the presence of the Spirit in these missionary journeys: “Paul and his companions traveled throughout the region of Phrygia and Galatia, have been kept by the Holy Spirit from preaching the word in the province of Asia” (Acts 16:6).
+Just a few chapters later in the narrative of Acts, Luke again shows the presence of the Spirit in these missionary journeys: “Paul and his companions traveled throughout the region of Phrygia and Galatia, have been kept by the Holy Spirit from preaching the word in the province of Asia” (Acts 16:6).
 I wonder what Paul was thinking after this: “Come on!
 There is so much potential in the province of Asia.
 The gospel needs to be preached there!”
-But, God had other plans.
+But God had other plans.

-These are just a few examples telling of the influence of the Spirit in Paul’s ministry.
-Surely, there are many more that communicate the Spirit’s guiding and also the importance of the Spirit’s ‘hand’ on the fruit of our work.
+These are just a few examples of the influence of the Spirit in Paul’s ministry.
+Surely, many more communicate the Spirit’s guiding and the importance of the Spirit’s ‘hand’ on the fruit of our work.

-Can you think of any passages, especially in the book of Acts that communicate the absolute need of dependence on the Spirit in our ministry?
-Is Allen right in suggesting that we should drop all ‘control’ we have and allow more freedom for the Spirit to expand the Church?
+Can you think of any passages, especially in the book of Acts, that communicate the absolute need of dependence on the Spirit in our ministry?
+Is Allen right in suggesting that we should drop all ‘control’ and allow more freedom for the Spirit to expand the Church?
 Is there room for organization and strategic planning in missions?
 Why or why not?
-Was Paul more strategically oriented in his ministry or was he completely dependent upon spontaneous expansion?
+Was Paul more strategically oriented in his ministry or completely dependent upon spontaneous expansion?